What Is A Scaled Agile Framework?

-Scaled Agile Framework, also known as SAFe, is a knowledge base for organizations and teams that are focused on three principals; Teamwork, Portfolio and Program.
-SAFe is designed to enable organizations to practise lean-agile principles, practices and processes on an enterprise scale.
+Scaled Agile Framework, also known as SAFe, is a knowledge base for organizations and teams that are focused on three principals; Teamwork, Portfolio, and Program.
+SAFe is designed to enable organizations to practice lean-agile principles, practices, and processes on an enterprise scale.

 It is observed that large organizations tend to move slower than small enterprises.
 Also, larger organizations are not prone to changes easily.
 However, these large organizations require an Agile development program, which is where SAFe comes in.

 This framework is a very powerful tool and is used by such organizations to solve the issues that have a negative impact on the success of projects.

 Scaled Agile Framework provides principles for large organizations to become quicker in completing their projects and reaching the market.
 This framework comprises of fixed processes, principles and practices.
 Together they help organizations to implement Agile methods like Scrum and Lean.
 Hence, high-quality products and services are developed and delivered faster to the market.

 The motive behind designing this framework is to provide flexibility to a team and to overcome the challenges a big organization faces when it practices Agile.
 SAFe is ideal for your organization if you are at the start of a transition to Agile.
 This is because if you are transitioning, there will be a gap and this framework will successfully bridge this gap due to its prescriptive, flexible, and customized approach.

 The framework is well known for its lightweight and simple approach that the software development team of the company can easily adopt.
 It is designed to work on an organization portfolio, program, team levels, and value stream.
 The benefits of this framework are beyond words which is why nowadays organizations prefer opting for it.
 It is observed that the productivity of an organization increases by 20-50% as soon as this framework is implemented.